-Create other folders within folders.
-Example- The main folder is content marketing and you have subfolders within this folder like Blog, graphic, SEO and so on.
-The only goal is to have a simple filing system.
-You should always try to use a descriptive file system.
+Create folders of other things.
+For example, your folder might be called content marketing and then have subfolders for graphics, SEO, and blogs.
+The goal is to make a simple filing system that people can understand.
+You should always try to use an organized system.

 5. Be specific